Bylaws of the

 ARTICLE VIII.
 Standing Committees

-Section 3.
+Section 4.
 Professional Development Committee.
 The Professional Development Committee shall be responsible for recommending the overall scientific and educational programs of the Association to the Board.
-Membership will include the current IAMSE President and Vice President and the Chairs of the Publications Committee and of other committees with missions relevant to professional development activities, as determined by the Board.
+Membership will include the current IAMSE President, President-Elect and Chairs of the Publications Committee and of other Committees with missions relevant to professional development activities, as determined by the Board.

 ARTICLE IX.
 Membership Meetings